 • Customized workflows and mobile app integration to speed up tasks

-• Available for various different specialties (including Cardiology, Gastroenterology, Pediatrics, etc.)
+• Available for various specialties (including Cardiology, Gastroenterology, Pediatrics, etc.)

 Integration with Other Systems